Urukat/AE-Flow/blogpost.md

 # 1. Introduction
 AE-Flow is a method proposed by Y. Zhao, Q. Ding, and X. Zhang in the paper [AE-FLOW: AUTOENCODERS WITH NORMALIZING FLOWS FOR MEDICAL IMAGES ANOMALY DETECTION](https://openreview.net/forum?id=9OmCr1q54Z), and is used for anomaly detection in medical images.
 It combines autoencoder and a normalizing flow bottleneck to improve the accuracy and interpretability of anomaly detection.
+The method provides not only image-level computability for normal data, but also pixel-level interpretability for anomalous data.
+Experiments conducted on different medical image datasets show the effectiveness and robustness of AE-FLOW, which has a large room for improvement in terms of anomaly detection compared with other relevant and representative methods.
+In this project, we firstly reproduce the original AE-FLOW model, studied its architecture, and finally made novel changes to its structure to improve the performance.

 ### The following are the key components of AE-Flow: